An American called “Boom” scored a 1-punch KO then hit his defenseless, unconscious opponent with 2 hammer-fists on the canvas

-- Brian Kelleher and Hunter Azure were awarded $50,000 bonus checks each for producing the “Fight of the Night” at a behind-closed-doors event Wednesday.
+- Brian Kelleher and Hunter Azure were awarded separate $50,000 bonus checks for producing the “Fight of the Night” on Wednesday.

-- The two athletes were competing at the UFC Fight Night show in a behind-closed-doors venue in Jacksonville, because of a ban on mass gatherings during the coronavirus pandemic.
+- The two athletes were competing at the UFC Fight Night show in a behind-closed-doors venue in Jacksonville.

 - Watch the highlight-reel finish right here.